guguji666666/GJS-Sentinel-Tips/CEF and syslog/README.md

-# Configure CEF forwareder or raw syslog forwarder connectors in Sentinel
+# Configure CEF/raw syslog forwarder connectors in Sentinel

 ### 1. Check if the rsyslog configuration file is good before restating service/server